chriskottom/chriskottom.com-legacy/source/_posts/2014-12-03-command-line-flags-for-minitest-in-the-raw.markdown

 end
 {% endcodeblock %}

-Running with no name specified shows us how the names for the tests are generated by Minitest.
+Running with only the `--verbose` flag shows the names generated for each test:

 {% codeblock lang:bash %}
 # Running: